bropple/PiSynth/README.md

 https://ccrma.stanford.edu/~craig/articles/linuxmidi/alsa-1.0/alsarawmidiin.c

 Current Status:
-The YM3438 is fully playable, with several presets to choose from.
+The YM3438 is fully playable in either MIDI keyboard or GPIO button mode, with several presets to choose from.
 An alarm "song" can also be automatically played back.
 The SN76489AN is non-functional at this time.

 A clock function displays the current date and time on the LCD display.
 An alarm can be set using only the hardware buttons.